bjsilver/bag_wiki/docs/remote_access/mount_onedrive.md

 > Guide updated!
 > Richard Rigby recommends we don't mount OneDrive in our home directory since it's a networked drive.
 We can mount it on `/dev/shm` instead

-To mount it automatically each time you login on a Linux machine, add the following code to your `~/.bashrc` file:
+To mount it automatically each time you login on a Linux machine, create a directory here:`/dev/shm/OneDrive-$USER`, and add the following code to your `~/.bashrc` file:

 ```bash